 One of our couples' most common questions is what to do if their guests don't RSVP.
-Since I know our fall brides will soon be looking for their RSVPs in the mail, it's time to address this topic again.
+Since I know our upcoming brides will soon be looking for their RSVPs in the mail, it's time to address this topic again.
 There really is no perfect way to deal with this problem (and trust me - it can be a BIG problem), but here are my suggestions for how to deal with guests who don't RSVP!

 My best advice is to give the guests you haven't heard from a phone call about a week before your final head count is due to ask whether or not they're coming.
 If they haven't decided, allow them a couple of days to decide.
 Make sure they understand why you need to know whether or not they're coming: because you need to know how much food to order, how many seats you will need, and how to arrange your seating chart.